Rgivens21/Ryan-Givens-Portfolio/README.md

 the viewer as well.

-It can be found here
+It can be found here:

 <a href="https://rgivens21.github.io./">